-It wasn’t a judgment.
-The steam rising from the manholes and the scattered trash on the sidewalks reminded me of the smoke and debris I had seen on TV and at Ground Zero a few minutes before, although I wasn’t conscious of this association at the time.
-I didn’t, until fifteen years later, draw clear a connection between my fear and anxiety surrounding the attacks and my experience in the city that weekend.
+The steam rising from the manholes and the scattered trash on the sidewalks reminded me of the smoke and debris I had seen on TV and at Ground Zero a few minutes before.

 My only other memory of New York City before this visit was a weekend my family spent in 1998, going to the Museum of Natural History, listening to a man play Don McLean’s “American Pie” by the swan boats in Central Park, and being dragged to Ellis Island to see how my great-grandmother came to America.
 That and the footage from September 11th.

 Math has always been my least favorite subject.
 I never understood it.
 I asked my teachers why one step in an equation preceded or followed another.
 Why was it parentheses, exponent, multiplication, division, addition, subtraction (something I only still know because of the acronym: “Please Excuse My Dear Aunt Sally” and I actually have an Aunt Sally)?

 “It just is,” they sighed.
 But I couldn’t memorize the steps if I didn’t understand them, and I couldn’t understand them until I knew why we were supposed to do them.
 I couldn’t understand anything—not fully—unless I figured out the why I believed should follow the how.
 I still can’t.